-This policy is in accordance with §2.2-4310 B to facilitate the participation of small businesses and businesses owned by women, minorities and service disabled veterans in HRSD procurement transactions.
+This policy is in accordance with §2.2-4310 B to facilitate the participation of small businesses and businesses owned by women, minorities, service-disabled veterans, and employment services organizations in HRSD procurement transactions.

 HRSD is committed to ensuring fair consideration of all contractors and suppliers in its day-to-day purchase or lease of goods and services.
 HRSD recognizes that working with a wide range of contractors and suppliers provides an open, competitive and diverse business environment.